French Academy of Sciences: Government interference

-The most direct involvement of the government in the affairs of the institute came in the initial nomination of members in 1795.
-But as the members nominated constituted only one-third of the membership and most of these had previously been elected as members of the respective Academies under the old regime, few objections were raised.
+The most direct involvement of the government in the affairs of the institute came in the initial nomination of members in 1795, but as its members nominated constituted only one third of the membership and most of these had previously been elected as members of the respective academies under the old regime, few objections were raised.
 Moreover, these nominated members were then completely free to nominate the remaining members of the institute.
 Members expected to remain such for life, but interference occurred in a few cases where the government suddenly terminated membership for political reasons.
-The other main interference came when the government refused to accept the result of Academy elections.
+The other main interference came when the government refused to accept the result of academy elections.
 The academies control by the government was apparent in 1803, when Bonaparte decided on a general reorganization.
 His principal concern was not the First class but the Second, which included political scientists who were potential critics of his government.
 Bonaparte abolished the second class completely and, after a few expulsions, redistributed its remaining members, together with those of the Third class, into a new Second class concerned with literature and a new Third class devoted to the fine arts.
-Still this relationship between the Academy and the government was not a one-way affair, as members expected to receive their payment of an honorarium.
+Still this relationship between the academy and the government was not a one-way affair, as members expected to receive their payment of an honorarium.

 Decline

-Although the Academy still exists today, after World War I, the reputation and status of the Academy was largely questioned.
-One factor behind its decline was the development from a meritocracy to gerontocracy: a shift from those with demonstrated scientific ability leading the Academy to instead favoring those with seniority.
+Although the academy still exists today, after World War I, the reputation and status of the academy was largely questioned.
+One factor behind its decline was the development from a meritocracy to gerontocracy: a shift from those with demonstrated scientific ability leading the academy to instead favoring those with seniority.
 It became known as a sort of "hall of fame" that lost control, real and symbolic, of the professional scientific diversity in France at the time.
 Another factor was that in the span of five years, 1909 to 1914, funding to science faculties considerably dropped, eventually leading to a financial crisis in France.